 Muhammed Zafar Iqbal (মুহম্মদ জাফর ইকবাল) is a Bangladeshi author and physicist.
-He is also a professor of computer science and engineering at Shahjalal University of Science and Technology.
+He is also a computer science and engineering professor at Shahjalal University of Science and Technology.

-He was born on 23 December 1952 in Sylhet.
-His father Faizur Rahman Ahmed was martyred in the Liberation War of Bangladesh.
+He was born on December 23, 1952, in Sylhet.
+His father, Faizur Rahman Ahmed, was killed during the Bangladesh Liberation War.
 His mother's name is Ayesha Akhter Khatun.
-He spent his childhood in different parts of Bangladesh.
-He earned his BSc in Physics from Dhaka University in 1976.
-He earned his PhD from the University of Washington in 1982.
+He spent his childhood in various parts of Bangladesh.
+In 1976, he graduated with a BSc in Physics from Dhaka University.
+He received his PhD from the University of Washington in 1982.

-After obtaining his PhD degree, he worked as a post-doctoral researcher at the California Institute of Technology from 1983 to 1988.
-He then joined Bell Communications Research as a research scientist.
+He worked as a post-doctoral researcher at the California Institute of Technology from 1983 to 1988 after receiving his PhD.
+He later worked as a research scientist for Bell Communications Research.
 He left the institute in 1994.
-Then he returned to Bangladesh.
+He then returned to Bangladesh.

-He writes mainly for children and youngsters.
-Most of his Children's literature is very famous.
-Some of his renowned works are "Kaabil Kohkafi", "Shanta Poribar", "Dipu Number Two" etc. He is one of the pioneers of science fiction in the Bengali language.
-He wrote many science fiction books.
-He wrote an autobiography "Rongin Choshma" (Bengali: রঙিন চশমা).
-He also wrote nonfiction on physics and mathematics.
+He primarily writes for children and adolescents.
+Most of his literature for children is quite well known.
+Some of his well-known works include "Kaabil Kohkafi," "Shanta Poribar," and "Dipu Number Two."
+He is one of the pioneers in Bengali science fiction.
+He wrote numerous works of science fiction.
+He authored an autobiography titled "Rongin Choshma".
+In addition to fiction, he wrote nonfiction on physics and mathematics..

-He received many awards for his writing including Bangla Academy Award in 2004.
+He received numerous awards for his writing, including the Bangla Academy Award in 2004.

-He was one of the founders of Bangladesh Mathematical Olympiad.
-He is now the Vice President of Bangladesh Mathematical Olympiad Committee.
+He was a founding member of the Bangladesh Mathematical Olympiad.
+He is now the Vice President of the Bangladesh Mathematical Olympiad Committee.